alexeygrigorev/dino-or-dragon/README.md

 Have you ever wanted to make a model that can tell apart dinosaurs from dragons?
 I have - after watching each new episode of Game of Thrones =)

-But getting data is tricky.
+Getting data is tricky.
 But we can actually generate it!

-Here's a [Jupyter notebook](dino-dragon-stable-diffustion.ipynb) that shows how to do it
+Here's a [Jupyter notebook](dino-dragon-stable-diffustion.ipynb) that shows how to do it with Stable Diffusion

 <p align="center">
     <a href="https://app.community.saturnenterprise.io/dash/resources?recipeUrl=https://raw.githubusercontent.com/alexeygrigorev/dino-or-dragon/main/saturn-cloud-stable-diffusion-jupyter-recipe.json" target="_blank" rel="noopener">